psychopy/psychopy/docs/source/api/data.rst

 - :class:`ExperimentHandler` - to combine multiple loops in one study
 - :class:`TrialHandler` - basic predefined trial matrix
 - :class:`TrialHandler2` - similar to TrialHandler but with ability to update mid-run
+- :class:`TrialHandlerExt` - similar to TrialHandler but with ability to run oddball designs
 - :class:`StairHandler` - for basic up-down (fixed step) staircases
 - :class:`QuestHandler` - for traditional QUEST algorithm
 - :class:`QuestPlusHandler` - for the updated QUEST+ algorithm (Watson, 2017)